-Considerations such as the storage of food or the sharing of living space is not used to determine AG composition.
+Considerations such as food storage or sharing living space are not used to determine AG composition.

-3. County in Which the Application Should Be Made
+3. County In Which The Application Should Be Made

 Residents of abuse shelters must apply in the county where the shelter is located, since that is their current county of residence.